-Covenant House Stay In + Sleep Out virtual fundraiser has raised more than $571,000 for homeless and trafficked youth.
+Covenant House Toronto’s first-ever Stay In + Sleep Out virtual fundraiser has raised more than $571,000 for homeless and trafficked youth.

 The June 26 Stay In + Sleep Out event involved people of all ages and backgrounds giving up the warmth of their beds and, for some, the comfort of their homes to spend a night sleeping out — just like the more than 6,000 youth who are forced to do so on any given night across Canada.